neetjn/py-component-controller/README.md

 All module related e2e tests are in the `py_component_controller/tests` subdirectory.
 To setup your environment run `make setup`.
 To stand up the mock site, run `make app`.
 This will serve the site on localhost:3000.
 To run the test suite, use `make tests`.

 The mock site was created using Riot.js 3, TWBS, webpack 2.2, and webpack dev server.
 It was designed to represent a common website layout with responsive capabilities.
+To add new features for unit tests, refer to [pcc-mock-site](https://github.com/neetjn/pcc-mock-site) and be sure to update the submodule commit accordingly.

 Requirements: